-Consumers travel through purchasing funnel, also called a marketing funnel, when researching on and deciding to buy a product, such as life insurance.
+Consumers travel through purchasing funnel, also called a marketing funnel, when deciding to buy a product, such as life insurance.
 Who to buy from and what type of life insurance policy to buy are what agencies hope to answer in a marketing quest to make you a customer.
 But what the purchasing funnel is and what steps a consumer makes within it, is something the average person may not think twice about.

 The purchasing funnel begins with Awareness.
 The very first step a life insurance agency will do is make you aware of the types of policies they sell and subsequently they will make you aware of their business.
 Every prospective purchaser becomes that agency’s “lead.”
 A lead is a consumer that is interested in buying a life insurance policy that an agency offers for sale.
 The goal behind awareness is that one agency will attempt to reach out to a lead and motivate that lead to buy from them versus another company.
 The advertisements or sales agents will communicate why a consumer should be buying from them and not their competitor.